gisaia/arlas_cli/docs/docs/confs.md

 The configuration will no longer appear in the configuration file.

 !!! warning
-    The configuration deletion cannot be undone, make sure to not lost contained information
+    Once deleted, the configuration cannot be retrieved.

 ## describe

+### Describe the content of a configuration

 The content of a configuration can be detailed with `confs describe` sub command: